|9-100.001||The Controlled Substances Act—Generally|

 Section 846 of Title 21 prohibits conspiracies and attempts to violate any substantive offense established by Subchapter I of Title 21 ("Control and Enforcement")—in other words, Section 846 makes it a crime to conspire to violate or attempt to violate any substantive offense set forth in 21 U.S.C. §§ 801-904.
 Analogously, Section 963 of Title 21 prohibits conspiracies and attempts to violate any substantive offense established by Subchapter II of Title 21 ("Import and Export")—in other words, Section 963 makes it a crime to conspire to violate or attempt to violate any substantive offense set forth in 21 U.S.C. §§ 951-971.

 The general conspiracy statute (18 U.S.C. § 371) may not be used to charge a conspiracy involving those sections.
-See Principles of Federal Prosecution, JM 9-27.300 ("Except as hereafter provided, once the decision to prosecute has been made, the attorney for the government should charge, or should recommend that the grand jury charge, the most serious offense that is consistent with the nature of the defendant's conduct, and that is likely to result in a sustainable conviction").
+See Principles of Federal Prosecution, JM 9-27.300 ("Once the decision to prosecute has been made, the attorney for the government should charge and pursue the most serious, readily provable offenses.").

 9-100.030 - Death Penalty for Controlled Substances Offenses